 When three employees plan a prank together and then blame it on one person, getting him fired, the person who was blamed is an example of a scapegoat.

-Origin of scapegoatcoined by William Tyndale (1530) < scape + goat, prob. from LL(Vulg.) caper emissarius, lit., emissary goat, transl. of Gr(Ec) tragos aperchomenos, departing goat, used as transl. of Heb sair laazazel < sair, he-goat + l, to + azazel, prob. name of a desert demon, but uncertain or unknown; perhaps with folk-etym. meaning “goat that leaves,” as if from ez (female) goat + azal, has left
+Origin of scapegoatcoined by William Tyndale (1530) from scape + goat, probably from LL(Vulg.) caper emissarius, literally , emissary goat, translated, translation of Ecclesiastical Greek tragos aperchomenos, departing goat, used as translated, translation of Classical Hebrew (language) sair laazazel from sair, he-goat + l, to + azazel, probably name of a desert demon, but uncertain or unknown; perhaps with folk-etym. meaning “goat that leaves,” as if from ez (female) goat + azal, has left

 - One that is made to bear the blame of others.

 - Bible A live goat over whose head Aaron confessed all the sins of the children of Israel on the Day of Atonement.
 The goat, symbolically bearing their sins, was then sent into the wilderness.

 Origin of scapegoatscape 2 goat ( translation of Hebrew 'ēz 'ōzēl goat that escapes ) ( misreading of 'ăzā'zēl Azazel )

 (third-person singular simple present scapegoats, present participle scapegoating, simple past and past participle scapegoated)